deep07-cyber/Task/README.md

 Easy to interpret

-Strong baseline for churn prediction problems
+Provides a strong baseline for churn prediction

 5. Model Evaluation

-Evaluated the model using:
+The model was evaluated using:

 Accuracy